 CONDITIONS OF ACCEPTANCE

 AALL Spectrum reserves the right to determine if and when submitted material is published.
-Whenever possible, the author will be contacted by either the AALL Spectrum editorial director or AALL publications manager to discuss questions of intention and interpretation.
+Whenever possible, the author will be contacted by either the AALL Spectrum editorial director or AALL director of marketing & communications to discuss questions of intention and interpretation.
 All submissions will be edited for clarity, grammar, and length.
 AALL has final discretion for specific content, form, and style of all items published in the magazine.

 AALL Spectrum is a magazine, not an academic journal.
 Please write crisp, clear, and concise prose in a conversational yet succinct tone.
 Avoid jargon and arcane language.
 AALL Spectrum will not publish footnotes; directly credit sources within the body of the article by quoting or paraphrasing them.
 Ideally, all articles should be formatted in third person.
 However, exceptions can be made.
 All submitted material is expected to be well-written and proofread by the authors for factual errors.
 Authors bear full responsibility for accuracy of information and quotations.